jiaruzhang/jiaruzhang.github.io/blog/190328/today.md

     methods.

 2. Why tensor-based feature fusion is helpful?
 If the neural network to make final decision is powerful enough (can always find the global optimal solution), the feature fusion method will be useless.
-But how to combine the feature fusion process and the neural network structure?
+But the analysis about combining the feature fusion process and the neural network structure is still remained.